cpt8c8/OO-Language-Comparison/README.md

 #### What problems was the language trying to address?
 ##### Kotlin
-JetBrains was looking for a language that adresses their needs, had fast compile times, was streamlined, and could ineract with a replace Java.
+JetBrains was looking for a language that adresses their needs, had fast compile times, was streamlined, and could ineract with and replace Java.
 ##### Go
 Some specific goals for Go were creating a language that supported static typing and was easily scalable like Java, didn't require a lot of boilerplate like Ruby or Python, and - what I see as the most powerful aspect of go - had good support for networking and multiprocessing.